oizin/oizin.github.io/index.md

 ## About me

 I'm currently a PhD candidate at the Centre for Big Data Research in Health at UNSW Sydney.
-I'm interested in digital health and the role that data and analytics can play in improvement of the healthcare system and patient outcomes.
+I'm interested in the role that data and analytics can play in improvement of the healthcare system and patient outcomes.

 @@im-25